gulpjs/vinyl-fs/README.md

   - base - Specify the folder relative to the cwd.
 This is used to determine the file names when saving in `.dest()`.
     - Default is the `cwd` resolves to the folder path.
+    - Can also be a function that takes in a file and returns a folder path.
   - dirMode - Specify the mode the directory should be created with.
     - Default is the process mode.